8 Coffee Barista Skills: How to Elevate Your Coffee Game

 Customer Service Skills

-We all have that coffee commercial in our head of us slowly pouring a latte and serving it up with a smile, knowing that we’ve made someone’s day that much better.
+We all have that coffee commercial in our heads of us slowly pouring a latte and serving it up with a smile, knowing that we’ve made someone’s day that much better.

-Thing is, you’re going to run into a lot of customers that are just downright rude, and they might even be regulars.
+The thing is, you’re going to run into a lot of customers who are just downright rude, and they might even be regulars.

 They’ll eventually break a smile, and they’re still coming in, which is a good thing.